 - Previously participated in NUMATS or another talent search program

-- Participate in the gifted program at your school
+- Participate in the gifted program or advanced academic program at your school

 - Meet grade-level assessment criteria in either verbal/reading or math on a nationally normed or state achievement test